Building a product-led growth strategy can seem complicated, but it doesn't have to be.

 5. Frictionless onboarding

 Enabling quick time to value for your users is vital.

 As prospects have less and less time to spare, we need to enable them to go into the product and experience value quickly.

-In the marketing-led growth approach of the past, prospects might have submitted a form, waited for someone from sales to follow up, and jumped through lots of hoops over weeks and months to finally get their hands on your product.
+In a marketing-led growth approach, prospects might have submitted a form, waited for someone from sales to follow up, and jumped through lots of hoops over weeks and months to finally get their hands on your product.

 The Enterprise Product Success Formula in a Product-Led Growth Strategy

 So, we know the principles that make a great product-led growth strategy, but what are some of the finer details?